Next HOA Meeting: Mon Oct 13, 2025 - 6pm

 • Light Color: 2700-3000k Soft White

-• Housing Design: same design & size
+• Same Housing Design: 4-sided glass design

 • Battery (Solar): Minimum 14hr Battery